 6 – Healthy Fats vs. Unhealthy Fats

-Healthy eating meal plans fats are a necessary part of your diet; however there are healthy and unhealthy fats.
+Fats are a necessary part of your diet; however there are healthy and unhealthy fats.
 You need healthy fat to nourish your brain, heart, hair, skin, and nails.
 Omega-3 and Omega-6 fats in salmon, herring, mackerel, and sardines are vital to your diet.
 Fats you need to start reducing from your diet are trans fats and saturated fats.

 7 – Protein